itguygokul/Windows-iotcore-samples/Samples/Azure/IoTHubClients/README.md

 - A Microsoft IoT Central application created from the Sample Devkits application template.
 For more information, see [Create your Microsoft IoT Central Application](https://docs.microsoft.com/en-us/microsoft-iot-central/howto-create-application).
 - A device running the Windows 10 IoT Core operating system.
 For this walkthrough, we will use a Raspberry Pi.
-- Visual Studio installed (only needed if you are going to be build/deploy the source code).
+- Visual Studio installed (only needed if you are going to build/deploy the source code).
-  - 'The Universal Windows Platform development' workload installed.
+  - With 'The Universal Windows Platform development' workload installed.

 ## Add a Real Device in Microsoft IoT Central